 Disclaimer: Every company uses their own drafted slopers or they purchase them.
-From there they create style blocks.
+From there, they create style blocks.
 Measurements may vary and are not the same between companies.
 If the major fit points are not labeled on the pattern, the only person that would know this information accuratley is the pattern maker.
-The following information given is just a general rule of thumb that pattern makers may use or understand when drafting slopers.
+The following information given is just a general assumption that pattern makers may use or understand when drafting slopers.

 One of the best ways I can suggest to help bridge the connection between a flat pattern and visually seeing it as a 3dimensional garment is to drape the pattern paper/tissue on a form or yourself.
 You will be able to see where certain fit points fall.

 The following images will be without seam allowances.

 * Grain line should always stay center of the sleeve.
 Keeping the sleeve width balanced.
 Shoulder point/notch falls 1/4′ towards the front sleeve.